luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **1 September** Bismarck told Loftus: 'Prussia had no personal interest or wish with respect to Luxembourg...
 Prussia was quite ready ... to withdraw her garrison ... and we are prepared for any arrangement which may be agreeable to the King'.

-Bismarck speech to Landtag on Indemnity: 'The more sincerely the Royal Government wishes for peace, the more its members feel the obligation to abstain from any kind of retrospective criticism, be it in the form of defence or attacks.
-Over the past four years, we have frequently advocated our respective viewpoints on both sides, sometimes with more bitterness than goodwill, and in these four years, no one has succeeded in convincing the other.
+**1 September** Bismarck speech to Landtag on Indemnity: 'The more sincerely the Royal Government wishes for peace, the more its members feel the obligation to abstain from any kind of retrospective criticism, be it in the form of defence or attacks. **Over the past four years, we have frequently advocated our respective viewpoints on both sides, sometimes with more bitterness than goodwill, and in these four years, no one has succeeded in convincing the other**.
 Each protagonist believed he was correct in acting the way he did.
 In external affairs, too, it would be difficult for a peace agreement to materialise if one demanded that it be preceded by the one side acknowledging: “I now accept the fact that I have acted wrongly.”
 We wish for this peace, but not because we are unable to fight; on the contrary, the tide is more in our favour today than it was years ago.
 We do not wish for peace to evade possible prosecution under a future law on [ministerial] responsibility; I don't believe we'll be charged - but if it does come to that, I don't believe we'll be convicted.
 Be that as it may, our ministry has been accused of many things, but fearfulness has never been one of them.

-'We wish for peace because in our view the fatherland currently needs it more than ever before;
-we wish for it and seek it especially because we believe we can find it at the present moment; we would have sought it earlier if we had had hopes of finding it then; we believe we can find it because you will have recognised that the Royal Government is closer to the tasks to which the majority of you are also committed than you may have thought it to be earlier; closer than the government's silence about things that must be kept silent would entitle you to believe.
+'We wish for peace because in our view the fatherland currently needs it more than ever before; we wish for it and seek it especially because we believe we can find it at the present moment; we would have sought it earlier if we had had hopes of finding it then; we believe we can find it because **you will have recognised that the Royal Government is closer to the tasks to which the majority of you are also committed than you may have thought it to be earlier; closer than the government's silence about things that must be kept silent would entitle you to believe**.

 'For this reason, we believe we can find peace, and we are seeking it honestly; we have held out our hand to you, and the committee report gives us the guarantee that you will shake this hand.
 We will then solve the tasks that have to be solved in cooperation with you; I certainly do not exclude from these tasks improvements in the domestic fulfilment of promises made in the constitution.
 However, we will only be able to solve them jointly by recognising, on both sides, that both sides are in fact serving the fatherland with the same good will, and we must do so without doubting the other's sincerity.

 'At this moment, though, the tasks of foreign policy still remain unresolved; the brilliant successes of our army have only, as it were, raised the stakes, and we have more to lose than before, but the game is not won yet; the more firmly we stick together at home, the surer we are to win it. [...]

 'If it is commonplace to say, “What the sword won, the pen spoiled,” then I have complete confidence that we will never have to hear, “What sword and pen have won has been destroyed from this rostrum.”...'

-**3 September** Indemnity Bill passed.
+**3 September** **Indemnity Bill passed**.
 Memoirs — he wanted to show the world as united a domestic front as possible.
 He wanted to remove not just 'internal dissensions' but also 'any appearance of such a thing'.
 If we could gain independence and security, 'we should then be able to move freely in our internal development and to organise our institutions in as liberal or reactionary a manner as should seem right and fitting.'
 Until security was clear, he was prepared to pay 'blackmail' to the opposition in order to be able to throw Prussia's full weight into the scale including 'the possibility of letting loose national revolutionary movements against our enemies.'

 **13 September** Malmesbury warned Derby: he had 'been for a long time anxious about the state of our navy which ... does not bear nearly the same relative position as regards other navies which it formerly did'.

 **15 September** Benedetti back from holidays, tried to see Bismarck, told latter too ill to see him.

 **15 September** Stanley thought 'the final collapse' of Turkey in Crete may be near.
 Lyons told him (19th) this was wrong and the rebel cause was hopeless.
 On 25 September Stanley wrote to Cowley, 'I do not believe in the Turkish Empire: it seems to be worn out and unable to maintain itself.'
 Sadly Greece is 'bankrupt, anarchical, without an honest politician or a class which can be trusted with power.
 I see no natural heir to the sick man.'

 **16 September** Derby-Disraeli: 'I am coming reluctantly to the conclusion that we shall have to deal with the question of Reform.'
 Possibly influenced by continuing level of protests and meetings from the pro-reform movement (Blake).
 Disraeli and Cranborne were not convinced.
 Discussions continued through October-December.
 They didn't want to say No to any reform, and therefore provoke opponents to unite.
 So they looked to delay and keep opponents divided.
 Discussions ran on into the new year.

 **16 September** France issued a circular.
 It welcomed the destruction of the 1815 system and the breakup of the coalition of the northern courts.
-It stated: 'An irresistible power ... pushes people to unify in
+It stated: 'An irresistible power ... pushes people to unify in large agglomerations by making the secondary states disappear.'

----

-Large agglomerations by making the secondary states disappear.'
 This was a hint that France would push for border changes on the principle of nationality.

 **20 September** Cowley to Stanley: Napoleon is 'a man, who thinks that no promise, however securely made, is binding under altered circumstances' so 'no precautions one can take can be of much avail'.

 **20 September** Wilhelm promoted Bismarck to Major General.

-?21 September Victory parades in Berlin.
+**?21 September** Victory parades in Berlin.
 (JS & OP: 21st (photo below says 21st.
 EF says 20th and a note from Wilhelm suggests 20th.
 Maybe lasted 2 days?!)
 Bismarck rode with Moltke and Roon in front of Wilhelm's carriage.
 22/9 The Times editorial: 'Well may the Prussian people enjoy their round and happy day.
 The army is part of them.
 It is “the Prussian nation in arms”.
 That nation did not go forth impelled by lust of conquest, or even by love of strife and adventure...
 They thought of nothing but what they owed to King and country.'

 **26 September** Keyserling-Bismarck: Gorchakov is talking very positively re our friendship and alliance.
 On 15/10 Gorchakov wrote to Bismarck personally, inquiring after his health and stressing 'de notre détermination d'entretenir avec la Prusse les relations les plus intimes' (our determination to maintain the most intimate relations with Prussia).
-Mosse: this was probably connected to a) the uncertain relations with Austria and France, and b) Gorchakov's plotting to denounce the Black Sea clauses and his

-View on the likely dismemberment of Turkey.
+Mosse: this was probably connected to a) the uncertain relations with Austria and France, and b) Gorchakov's plotting to denounce the Black Sea clauses and his view on the likely dismemberment of Turkey.
 He had drafted notes denouncing the clauses but although the Tsar initially approved them, in a Council with the Tsar, the ministers of war and finance, The Grand Duke et al — his plan was successfully opposed as too dangerous.
 The date is apparently lost but is believed to be the last week of September.
 Gorchakov told Oubril (November) that he would return to the issue when the Franco-Prussian war, which he expected, materialised and he did indeed use these drafts in October 1870.
 (Mosse p257)

-**26 September**-1 December Bismarck retreated to the countryside to recover and think.
+**26 September-1 December** **Bismarck retreated to the countryside to recover and think**.
 26/9 he went to his cousin's at Karlsburg then on 6/10 to Putbus (on the Baltic).
 There he wrote the 'Putbus Dictates' (30 October & 19 November) on the new constitution for the NGC.

 The idea that he drafted the entire Constitution over a few days in December is false.
 He got ideas from Wagener, Max Duncker, von Savigny and others.

 EF: Bucher and others had prepared drafts but after Bucher described his work Bismarck hardly listened then started dictating.

-In the Putbus dictates he wrote, 'In form we shall have to stick more to the confederation of states [Staatenbund] while in practice giving it the character of a federal state [Bundestaat] with elastic, inconspicuous but far-reaching forms of words...
-The more easily we continue the previous forms, the more easily can the thing be done, whereas an attempt to have a fully formed Minerva spring forth from the head of the Presidium will run it aground in professorial disputations.'
+In the Putbus dictates he wrote, '**In form we shall have to stick more to the confederation of states [Staatenbund] while in practice giving it the character of a federal state [Bundestaat] with elastic, inconspicuous but far-reaching forms of words...
+The more easily we continue the previous forms, the more easily can the thing be done, whereas an attempt to have a fully formed Minerva spring forth from the head of the Presidium will run it aground in professorial disputations**.'
 (NB: 'elastic, inconspicuous but far-reaching' — very Bismarck — as was 'professorial' as a term of abuse.)
 He also insisted on 'no attendance fees, no delegates, no census, unless the latter goes to the lengths described above [very severe property qualification].'
-He attacked attendance fees: 'Attendance fees mean paying the educated proletariat for the professional practice of demagogy.'
-In negotiating the details, he was flexible.
-He was concerned to avoid 'the grave hindrance inherent in the friction of the artificial machinery of the constitutional state' (as he put it in February 1869).
+He attacked attendance fees: '**Attendance fees mean paying the educated proletariat for the professional practice of demagogy**.'
+In negotiating the details, he was flexible. **He was concerned to avoid 'the grave hindrance inherent in the friction of the artificial machinery of the constitutional state**' (as he put it in February 1869).
 See December debates.

-Early October (Mosse) Austria appointed a Pole to be Governor of Galicia which was seen as an insult in St Petersburg.
+**Early October** (Mosse) Austria appointed a Pole to be Governor of Galicia which was seen as an insult in St Petersburg.
 7/11 Revertera reported the noise about this was dying down and the time was good for a proposal re joint action in the east.

 **6 October** Werther reported to Bismarck from Vienna that there were some signs that Austria was reorienting policy to the East: 'Has she finally understood that her future is not in Germany but in the East?'